I S K O

 Article category: KOS general issues

 This article (version 1.0) is also published in Knowledge Organization.
 How to cite it: Mazzocchi, Fulvio.
 2018.
-“Knowledge organization system (KOS)”.
+“Knowledge organization system (KOS): an introductory critical account. ”.
 Knowledge Organization 45, no.1: 54-78.
 Also available in ISKO Encyclopedia of Knowledge Organization, eds.
 Birger Hjørland and Claudio Gnoli, https://www.isko.org/cyclo/kos

 ©2017 ISKO.
 All rights reserved.